PLANNING YOUR MULTI DAY

 For multi-day trips we require a non-refundable deposit of $999 to reserve your spot.
 Trip payment is due in full 60 days prior to trip date.
 Cancellations must be made in writing.
 If a cancellation is received 61 or more days from trip date, credit for the deposit will be issued and any additional paid balance refunded.
 For cancellations within 60 days from trip date, deposit and payment are given as credit.
 No refund or credit for cancellations received less than 30 days prior to trip date.
 Please see Booking Terms & Conditions for more details.

 Trip Cancellation on Our End

 Arctic Dog Adventure Co. reserves the right to cancel a tour for any reason.
 In the rare case Arctic Dog Adventure Co. cancels a trip, we will refund you in full.
 Refund is limited to funds directly paid to Arctic Dog Adventure Co. and will not include expenses incurred in your trip planning process.
 We reserve the right to refuse any participant participation.
 We also reserve the right to cancel a trip due to lack of participants.
 No reimbursement is provided for trips postponed, adjusted, or canceled due to dangerous or inclement weather.
-We have yet to cancel a trip in our four years of operation, but this year could always be the year; we prioritize safety of dogs and humans above all.
+We highly recommend trip cancellation insurance.

 We define severe weather as -30F in the valley, a blizzard with wind warning in effect, or unsafe ice conditions.
 Our trips are designed for safe travel in all conditions.
 We have not canceled a multi-day trip due to weather, but we have rerouted, postponed, and adjusted trips due to dangerous or inclement weather.